 Prices for propane, fuel oil and other refined fuels and natural gas are subject to fluctuations in response to changes in wholesale prices and other market conditions beyond our control.
 Therefore, our average retail sales prices can vary significantly within a heating season or from year to year as wholesale prices fluctuate with propane, fuel oil and natural gas commodity market conditions.
-During periods of high propane, fuel oil and other refined fuels and natural gas product costs our selling prices generally increase.
-High prices can lead to customer conservation, resulting in reduced demand for our product.
+During periods with high product costs for propane, fuel oil and other refined fuels and natural gas, our selling prices generally increase.
+High prices can lead to customer conservation, resulting in reduced demand for our products.